Skip to main content

 Wisconsin 2016 Elizabethkingia anophelis outbreak

-The Wisconsin Department of Health Services (DHS), Division of Public Health (DPH) is currently investigating an outbreak of bacterial infections caused by Elizabethkingia anophelis.
+The Wisconsin Department of Health Services (DHS), Division of Public Health (DPH) investigated an outbreak of bacterial infections caused by Elizabethkingia anophelis.

-The majority of patients acquiring these infections are over 65 years old, and all patients have a history of at least one underlying serious illness.
+The majority of patients who acquired these infections were over 65 years old, and all patients had a history of at least one underlying serious illness.

-The Department quickly identified effective antibiotic treatment for Elizabethkingia, and has alerted health care providers, infection preventionists and laboratories statewide.
-Since the initial guidance was sent on January 15, there has been a rapid identification of cases and healthcare providers have been able to treat and improve outcomes for patients.
-DHS continues to provide updates of outbreak-related information that includes laboratory testing, infection control and treatment guidance.
+The Department quickly identified effective antibiotic treatment for Elizabethkingia, and alerted health care providers, infection preventionists, and laboratories statewide.
+The initial guidance was sent on January 15.
+After that, there was a rapid identification of cases and healthcare providers treated and improved outcomes for patients.
+DHS provided updates of outbreak-related information that included laboratory testing, infection control, and treatment guidance.

-At this time, the source of these infections is still unknown, and the Department continues to work diligently to control this outbreak.
-Disease detectives from the Department and the Centers for Disease Control and Prevention (CDC) are conducting a comprehensive investigation which includes:
+The source of these infections is still unknown.
+Disease detectives from the Department and the CDC (Centers for Disease Control and Prevention) conducted a comprehensive investigation which included:

 • Interviewing patients with Elizabethkingia anophelis infection and/or their families to gather information about activities and exposures related to healthcare products, food, water, restaurants, and other community settings.